underlost/UnderTasker/README.md

 ## Example

 To see it in action, visit the [**UnderTasker**](http://tyler.codes/UnderTasker) site.
-I also built [**tyler.codes**](http://tyler.codes/) and [**underlost.net**](http://underlost.net/) with it.
 To view the source, or to clone the git repo, check out [https://github.com/underlost/UnderTasker](https://github.com/underlost/UnderTasker).
+I also built [**tyler.codes**](http://tyler.codes/) [(source)](https://github.com/underlost/underlost.github.io) and [**underlost.net**](http://underlost.net/) [(source)](https://github.com/underlost/underlost.net) with it.

 ## Support

 If you&#39;re not sure what this is, it’s probably not for you.
-UnderTasker is provided as is, and I can not assist in helping you get it setup.
+UnderTasker is provided as is, and I can not assist in helping you get it setup beyond what's written in these docs.
 Your best bet is to first go read up on [Grunt](http://gruntjs.com/), then come back here.
 If you believe you’ve encountered a bug, feel free to open an [issue on Github](https://github.com/underlost/UnderTasker/issues).

 ## License

-UnderTasker is released under the [MIT License](https://github.com/underlost/UnderTasker/blob/master/LICENSE)
+UnderTasker is released under the [MIT License](https://github.com/underlost/UnderTasker/blob/master/LICENSE).

+## Changes
+For updates and changes to this project, please refer to [changelog.md](https://github.com/underlost/UnderTasker/blob/master/changelog.md).